 72. Grace Murray Hopper

 The UNIVAC I — the first commercial computer — and naval applications for COBOL (common-business-oriented-language) are just a few examples of computer technologies that Grace Murray Hopper played significant roles in developing and implementing.
-When assigned to the Bureau of Ordnance’s Computation Project at Harvard in 1944, she worked on Mark I — the first large-scale automatic calculator.
+She worked on Mark I- the first large-scale automatic calculator when assigned to the Bureau of Ordnance’s Computation Project at Harvard in 1944.
 She also coined the term “bug” to describe unexplained computer failure after a moth infiltrated the circuit of the calculator.

 73. Frank Whittle

-His senior thesis at the RAF College on jet propulsion in 1928 was ridiculed by the Air Ministry as impractical, but it didn’t stop him from continuing development.
-He obtained his first patent for a turbo-jet engine just two years later and founded the Power Jets, Ltd. with his associates in 1936.
+The Air Ministry ridiculed his senior thesis at the R.A.F.
+College on jet propulsion in 1928 as impractical, but it didn’t stop him from continuing development.
+He obtained his first patent for a turbo-jet engine just two years later and founded Power Jets, Ltd. with his associates in 1936.
 However, the actual operational jet-powered aircraft was built and tested successfully for the first time in Germany by Hans Pabst von Ohain on August 27, 1939.

 74. John Mauchly and J. Presper Eckert

 With government funding during World War II, Mauchly and Eckert began working on an all-electronic computer called the ENIAC (Electronic Numerical Integrator and Computer) in 1943.
-John von Neumann, who at that time was still working on the Manhattan Project, contributed to the development of ENIAC as well.
+John von Neumann, who at that time was still working on the Manhattan Project, also contributed to the development of ENIAC.
 They pulled it off in 1946; ENIAC was the most powerful calculator and the first programmable all-purpose electronic digital computer.

 75. Edward Teller

-Known as the father of the H-bomb in the United States, Edward Teller together with Stanislaw Marcin Ulam developed the basis of the weapon.
-A bomb built using the Teller-Ulam configuration was successfully tested in 1952 at Enewetak Atoll, yielding an explosion with the power equivalent of 10 megatons of TNT.
+Known as the father of the H-bomb in the United States, Edward Teller and Stanislaw Marcin Ulam developed the basis of the weapon.
+A bomb built using the Teller-Ulam configuration was successfully tested in 1952 at Enewetak Atoll, yielding an explosion with the power equivalent of 10 megatons of T.N.T.
 Edward Teller became associated with the development of the first thermonuclear weapon.

 76. Michael DeBakey’s

-When it comes to cardiovascular surgical procedures, very few people surpassed Michael DeBakey’s achievements.
+Regarding cardiovascular surgical procedures, very few people surpassed Michael DeBakey’s achievements.
 One of his first inventions came about in 1932, the roller pump, a component of a heart-lung apparatus that made open-heart surgery possible.
 The first successful carotid endarterectomy procedure happened in 1953 by DeBakey.
-The first coronary artery bypass took place in 1964 also by DeBakey.
-The first successful implantation of VAD (ventricular assist device) occurred in 1966 by none other than DeBakey.
+The first coronary artery bypass took place in 1964, also by DeBakey.
+The first successful implantation of a V.A.D. (ventricular assist device) occurred in 1966 by none other than DeBakey.

 77. Willard Libby

-In addition to his invention of the method to separate uranium isotopes during his tenure at the Manhattan Project, Willard Libby was also the chemist to settle the debate as to whether the Shroud of Turin actually did cover the body of Jesus.
-Although he was not directly involved in the experiment, his radiocarbon-dating method proved that the shroud appeared from between 1260 and 1390.
+In addition to inventing the method to separate uranium isotopes during his tenure at the Manhattan Project, Willard Libby was also the chemist to settle the debate as to whether the Shroud of Turin covered the body of Jesus.
+Although he was not directly involved in the experiment, his radiocarbon-dating method proved that the shroud appeared between 1260 and 1390.
 Carbon-14 (radiocarbon dating method) earned Libby a Nobel Prize in Chemistry.

 78. Edwin Herbert Land

 Based on the polarizing principle he discovered in 1932, Edwin Herbert Land began working on non-military applications of his Polaroid J sheet after World War II.
-Two years of experimentation led him to invent the instant camera with the ability to capture a photograph as well as finish the print of it in just 60 seconds.
-The Polaroid Land Camera and every improved model afterward are still among the most popular photography equipment today.
+Two years of experimentation led him to invent the instant camera with the ability to capture a photograph and finish printing it in just 60 seconds.
+The Polaroid Land Camera and every improved model afterward are still among today’s most popular photography equipment.

 79. Virginia Apgar

-Her biggest idea was the development of a medical approach to evaluate an infant immediately after birth to determine whether the newborn required medical intervention to improve chances of life.
-Until today, the Apgar Score System is still widely used all around the world.
+Her most prominent idea was developing a medical approach to evaluate an infant immediately after birth to determine whether the newborn required medical intervention to improve chances of life.
+Today, the Apgar Score System is still widely used worldwide.
 She made the first demonstration of the evaluation in 1952 based on five relatively simple observations on the infant’s pulse rate, skin, activity, reflex irritability, and respiratory effort; all could be carried out within one minute after birth.

 80. Leo Fender

-The first mass-produced solid-body electric guitar was developed by Leo Fender and George Fullerton in 1948.
-It was named the Fender Broadcaster (renamed as just the Telecaster two years later).
+In 1948, Leo Fender and George Fullerton developed the first mass-produced solid-body electric guitar.
+It was named the Fender Broadcaster (renamed the Telecaster two years later).
 While this is not the first electric guitar, it was the first commercially successful one.
 A more stylish version called the Stratocaster became available in 1954.
-Equipped with three (instead of two) electric pickups, the Stratocaster produced sharp clean sound praised by the world’s best guitarists including Jimi Hendrix, Pete Townsend, John Lennon, and David Gilmour.
+Equipped with three (instead of two) electric pickups, the Stratocaster produced sharp clean sound praised by the world’s best guitarists, including Jimi Hendrix, Pete Townsend, John Lennon, and David Gilmour.

 81. William Shockley, John Bardeen, and Walter Brattain